bhrott/my-bat-belt/README.md

 [Minio](https://minio.io/): distributed object storage server built for cloud applications and devops (i never used it, but it exists =P).

 [Graylog](https://www.graylog.org/): With Graylog you can centrally collect the syslog and EventLog messages.

+## Utils
+[cloc](https://www.npmjs.com/package/cloc): an npm package for count lines of code on a folder.